 But coming back to what happened last evening, like I said, I was a bit distracted when I spotted this crumpled note and had already crossed it and walked about five steps when it struck me.
 I immediately turned around and scanned my surroundings to see if anyone may have dropped it.
-There was not a soul in the vicinity except for this young couple that just walked out of a building to my right, quite clearly and newly in love.
+There was not a soul in the vicinity except for this young couple that had just walked out of a building to my right, quite clearly and newly in love.
 They were constantly kissing and couldn't really keep their hands off each other.
 As I took a step towards the note on the ground, they were already two steps ahead of me.
 They were walking towards it but hadn't spotted it yet.
 However, within seconds, this note actually flew towards the girl who immediately picked it up.
-The two of them then huddled together to look at the note so I turned around to walk away.
-And as I reached the end of the street, guess who I saw?
+Then, the two of them then huddled together to examine it and I turned around to walk away.
+But as I reached the end of the street, guess who I saw?
 A homeless woman!

-I explained to Shane how I was convinced that this note was not for me but I somehow couldn't stop thinking about it.
-I called the youngsters stupid because they were newly in love and whined for a bit like an old woman who likes to complain about everything.
+I explained to Shane how I knew deep down that the note was not for me but I still somehow couldn't stop thinking about it.
+I called the youngsters stupid because they were newly in love and whined about the whole thing like an old woman who likes to complain about everything.
 Shane, who doesn't have any opinion on the whole business of whether or not you should pick up stray money, told me affectionately that maybe that couple needed the money more.

 He contemplated silently.

-"Although", I said, "I doubt if I would have parted with £50 altogether.
-I might have decided to drop some change in the homeless woman's bowl and kept the note for myself because you know, I'm cheap".
+"Although", I said after a minute, "I doubt if I would have parted with £50 altogether.
+I might have decided to drop some change in the homeless woman's bowl and kept the note for myself because, you know, I'm cheap".

-"I'm sure you wouldn't do that", said he.
+"I'm sure you wouldn't do that", he said promptly.
 "You have a conscience.
-And if you got close to doing that, your conscience would pop up - it would be my face - and tell you to do the right thing."
+And if you got close to doing something like that, your conscience would pop up - it would be my face - and it would tell you to do the right thing."

-"What do you mean my conscience would be your face?
-My conscience is good looking.
-It can't possibly be that ugly face of yours!", I exclaimed.
+"What do you mean my conscience would be your face?", I asked.
+"I'm sure my conscience is good looking.
+It can't possibly be that ugly face of yours!"

-And just like that, we were back to giggling about...well, technically the whole extension of the "ugly" joke but in reality, nothing in particular.
+And just like that, we were back to giggling about...well, nothing in particular.
 I don't remember much of what we said after that because the laughter, again, went on for a while.
 But somewhere in there, Shane turned to me and said, "This is exactly why I married you.
 You say the strangest, weirdest things to make me laugh".